-I am still in Dubai and have finally done a desert safari and it was okay.
+I'm still in Dubai and have finally done a desert safari.

-It was too touristy and not what I am looking for so gonna be heading to Oman in about 2 months to see if the desert out there can nurture my spirit.
+It was too touristy and not what I am looking for so gonna be heading to Oman soon to see if the desert out there can nurture my spirit.

 But I did get to see some really awesome dervish dancing

-I've just conditioned myself to react and feel in a particular way from childhood, and most of the events in my adulthood just trigger those emotions and I’m reacting from that space of hurt.
+I've conditioned myself to react and feel in a particular way from childhood; most of the events in my adulthood trigger these emotions, which means I’m reacting from a space of pain.

-As an adult, I have learned to process complex and painful emotions but as I do the meditations I realize that my inner child and that part of my subconscious hasn’t learned this technique and is still hurting, because the subconscious is not rational and the child part of me doesn’t have the reasoning capability to process these emotions so she needs to feel them, be with them and just let them pass through my system.
+As an adult, I've learned to process complex and painful emotions but as I do the meditations I realize my inner child, that part of my subconscious, hasn’t learned this technique and is still hurting.

 In Buddhism they say that doing this healing work heals not just you but your family or bloodline 7 generations back and 7 generations forward.

-I’ve actually been stuck in ancestral planes when doing spiritual work (definitely goes under the scariest moments of my life because no one in the space knew if I would get back to our 3D world with a sound mind or body).
+I’ve been stuck in ancestral planes when doing spiritual work (definitely goes under the scariest moments of my life).

-I've had conversations with some ancestors and felt some of their pain and scars, which upset me because I've always felt like we do this work so the next generation has a lighter load and they didn't do it.
+I've had conversations with some ancestors and felt some of their pain and scars, which upset me because I've always felt like we do this work so the next generation has a lighter load and my ancestors didn't do it.

-As I converse with my inner child, I have this sadness and understanding of how much pain one must be in to inflict pain on their own children.
+Conversing with my inner child makes me sad and give me an understanding of how much pain one must be in to inflict pain on their own children.

 I’ve had to talk to my inner child about this, I told her what I know about my grandfather and the time when I met his father in a vision (this happened when I did the Lesson 1 meditation on memories in the Creating Money Magic course) and how this great grandfather scared me.

-In South Korea, they have a 7 - 10 day holiday (Chuseok) it's thanksgiving but it’s a holiday to honor the ancestors and go to their graves and talk to them.
+In South Korea, they have a 7 - 10 day holiday (Chuseok) it's thanksgiving but it’s a holiday to honor the ancestors, go to their graves and talk to them.